 Nevada Rules of Civil Procedure NRS 14.090 Service of process at residence accessible only through the gate.

 1. A person who resides at a location to which access is not reasonably available except through a gate may be lawfully served with any legal process in the manner provided in this section.
 If there is:

-(b) No guard posted at the gate and entry through the gate is not reasonably available; the court may, if it is satisfied by affidavit that those facts are true, allow service of process by mailing a copy thereof to the residence by certified or registered mail.
+(b) No guard is posted at the gate, and entry through the gate is not reasonably available; the court may, if it is satisfied by affidavit that those facts are true, allow service of process by mailing a copy thereof to the residence by certified or registered mail.

-2. The manner of service authorized by this section is supplemental to and does not affect the validity of any other manner of service authorized by law.
+2. The manner of service authorized by this section is supplemental and does not affect the validity of any other manner authorized by law.

-1. Except as otherwise provided in NRS 174.315 and subsection 2, a subpoena may be served by a peace officer or by any other person who is not a party and who is not less than 18 years of age.
+1. Except as otherwise provided in NRS 174.315 and subsection 2, a subpoena may be served by a peace officer or any other person who is not a party and less than 18 years of age.
 Service of a subpoena must be made by delivering a copy thereof to the person named.

-3. If a subpoena is served by mail, a mailing certificate must be filed with the court within 2 days after the subpoena is mailed.
+3. If a subpoena is served by mail, a mailing certificate must be filed with the court within two days after the subpoena is mailed.

 (Added to NRS by 1967, 1421; A 1977, 638; 1989, 685)